statmike/vertex-ai-mlops/MLOps/readme.md

 - iterate, iterate, iterate, ...
 - evaluate the model
 - iterate, iterate, iterare, ...
-- prepare model for deployment - batch, online, cloud, onprem, mobile, ....
+- prepare model for deployment - batch, online, cloud, onprem, mobile, ...
+- deploy, test, rolloout
 - monitor shift and drift
 - troubleshoot everything that goes wrong or does not make sense
 - automate
 - repeat
+- scale
 - a MILLION other things!

 In other words, "ML Code" is much more than just ML code.
 As depicted by the blocks in this diagram which are also sized to emphasize the effort of different parts of the full ML ecosystem: